moltzaum/pkman/README.md

 No `conan-center` or `vcpkg` equivalent.

 You need to specify Git URLs, refs, or hashes.

-❌ No Binary Distribution / Caching

-No binary cache means always building from source, which slows things down.

-Conan and `vcpkg` support binary packages and shared caching across projects.

 ❌ Limited Testing for Platform Support and Build System Integration